ShrayzzDev/ShrVN/README.md

 All the files needed for the initialisation of the menus are already here, but they are very likely to change when i'm gonna actually do them. (for the moment they're useless)

+If you wan't more details on what it can, check official documentation [here](http://shrayzz.fr)

 ------------------------------------

 ## Dependencies